jrochkind/bento_search/README.md

 variable with your own API keys to re-run tests without cached response like this.

-Also note `./test/support/mock_engine.rb`, a simple mock/dummy SearchEngine implementation that can be used in other tests.
+Also note `BentoSearch::MockEngine`, a simple mock/dummy SearchEngine implementation that can be used in other tests, including in client software where convenient.

 Pull requests welcome.
 Pull requests with additional search engine implementations welcome.
 See more info on writing a BentoSearch::SearchEngine in the inline